 5. The “government” is any federal agency (i.e., Department of AG, Department of Interior, Department of Defense, etc), state government, city or county government, school districts, etc that have buying authority for the conduct of their business.

-6. A good PTAC candidate is a business that has been conducting business successfully for at least a couple of years, one that has a product or service that the government is buying, and one that is willing to provide that product or service outside the state of Idaho.
+6. A good APEX candidate is a business that has been conducting business successfully for at least a couple of years, one that has a product or service that the government is buying, and one that is willing to provide that product or service outside the state of Idaho.
 The fact of the matter is, if a business only wants to do business in the state of Idaho there will be limited opportunities for them.

 7. Someone who is not ready to do business with the government is a new or start-up business or one that doesn’t have a proven track record.
 Other poor candidates include companies that are not financially stable or one that thinks the federal government is going to offer work that saves their business.
 When federal contracting officers are deciding whom to award a contract to, they conduct a risk analysis on each company and all the things listed above could adversely impact that risk analysis.